RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

 This will create either customBilayer.dylib (OSX), customBilayer.dll (Windows) or customBilayer.so (Linux).

-To use this, we just add the relevant model to out project, in the same way as for Matlab and Python models:
+To use this, we just add the relevant model to out project, in the same way as for MATLAB and Python models:

 .. tab-set-code::
     .. code-block:: MATLAB